huggingface/blog/patchtst.md

     {'eval_loss': 0.354232519865036, 'eval_runtime': 1.0715, 'eval_samples_per_second': 2599.18, 'eval_steps_per_second': 10.266, 'epoch': 12.0}
 ```

 In this case, there is only a small improvement on the ETTh1 dataset with full fine-tuning.
 For other datasets there may be more substantial improvements.
-Lets save the model anyway.
+Let's save the model anyway.

 ```python